 2015 Racing Season Photo - We planned to only run the Rossi 250cc motor in 2015.
 The GRM 250cc motor sustained significant piston and cylinder wall damage when we had an exhaust pipe come loose at the end of the 2014 Cullaby Lake.
 When the hydroplane came off plane the motor sucked in some broken pipe control hardware scrapnel into the #2 cylinder chamber.
 The damage happened at the end of the Lake Cullaby second heat on Sunday.
 As a consequence of this significant motor damage event and the total motor overhaul required, we only raced one heat in 2015 at Lake Lawrence in Yelm, Washington.
 The entire 250cc motor was refurbished after we discovered the crankshaft web also needed to be replaced by a machine shop in the mid-west.
 The #2 cylinder wall was professionally recoated with a Nikosil process.
 The motor ran extremely well at Lawrence, but I did have a loose steering problem on the last lap of the first heat.
 Below is a Team Excalibur photo taken at the race pits on Testing Friday.
 The bright green shirts we are wearing are a donation from Kelly's Brighton Bay Oregon Marina (they have the best fresh-cooked crab, oysters, and beer on the West Coast!)
 A copy of the photo below was also presented to Kelly's wife at Kelly's Resort in 2017.

-Theron, Marv, and Al in front of Excalibur II on Tesing Day in September, 2015.
+Theron, Marv, and Al (Left to right) in front of Excalibur II on Tesing Day in September, 2015.
 A photo of a best friends' PRO race crew in the hot pits.

 The rebuilt motor ran extemely well on Saturday.
 I had my heart attack in the pits after the first heat. -- lucky for me the EMT's were close to us in the hot pits.